Is now a good time to invest in gold?

 Is AI driving gold demand?

-Often it’s the macroeconomic factors that determine the gold price, especially the rate of inflation (particularly of the US dollar).
+Often it’s the macroeconomic factors that determine the gold price, especially the rate of US inflation.

 Gold is, though, an important raw material in some industries, one notable example being electronics.
 Gold is a superb conductor of electricity, and is therefore frequently used in high end electronic devices.
 There is almost certainly some gold in the device you’re using to read this article.